Shaaali/identity-apps/docs/guides/conditional-auth/predefined-templates/group-based-template.md

-# Group based conditional authentication
+# Group based access control

-The group based conditional authentication script prompts two factor authentication to the users who belong to any of the given sets of groups.
+The group based access control template prompts two factor authentication to the users who belong to any of the given sets of groups.

 ## Scenario